AleksandraBakhcheva/study-projects/README.md

 - cat-form-validation_post-method (form async/await fetch POST)
 - chart-js_library (using chart.js library)
 - chart-js_library_react (using chart.js library in React)
+- chat-with-name-avatar (small chat with saved history in localStorage)
+- class-calculator (calculator based on class)
+- class-cat (form submits data to class)
+- class-validator (classes used for validation)
+- comments (chat with messages in random colors)
+- date-format (formatting new Date)
+- fio-modification (dividing fio into parts)
+- form_post-method (form with validation using POST method)

 ### Stack